hyron-group/reference/README.md

     [See more build-in feature](./buildin-features)

-# Key of values
+# Key of Values

-Hyron is built based on 4 main pillars :
+Hyron is built based on 2 main pillars :

+1. **Effective** : In addition to performance, the ecosystem of the hyron aims to improve the software development process, help optimize the cost of time as much as possible, helping you shorten the time and effort when developing applications.
-1. Easy to use : all components need to be guaranteed to be easily used by users with the least amount of effort.
+2. **Easy to use** : all components need to be guaranteed to be easily used by users with the least amount of effort.

 # Who is the user ?